ngryman/reading-time/README.md

 - options (optional)
   - `options.wordsPerMinute`: (optional) the words per minute an average reader can read (default: 200)
   - `options.wordBound`: (optional) a function that returns a boolean value depending on if a character is considered as a word bound (default: spaces, new lines and tabulations)

+## Help wanted!

+This library has been optimized for alphabetical languages and CJK languages, but may not behave correctly for other languages that don't use spaces for work bounds.
+If you find the behavior of this library to deviate significantly from your expectation, issues or contributions are welcomed!

 ## Other projects